ForritunarkeppniFramhaldsskolanna/epsilon/README.md

 contest configuration.
 Take a look inside the `example_contests` directory for examples.

-Create a postgresql database along with a user with full access to that database (there are some helper scripts in `server/db`).
+Create a PostgreSQL database along with a user with full access to that database (there are some helper scripts in `server/db`).
 Make sure that the `db` and `db_conn_string` properties in `config.yml` and `judge.yml` are set appropriately.